Eleanor-Shellstrop/TTS-Watson/README.md

 Note: I had to turn off my VPN to navigate and create an account on IBM's website.

+## IBM Description

+The Text to Speech service converts written text to natural-sounding speech.
+The service streams the synthesized audio back with minimal delay.
+The audio uses appropriate cadence and intonation for its language and dialect to provide voices that are smooth and natural.
+The service can be used in applications such as voice-automated chatbots, as well as a variety of voice-driven and screenless applications, such as tools for the disabled or visually impaired, video narration and voice over, and educational and home-automation solutions. [source](https://cloud.ibm.com/catalog/services/text-to-speech#about)

 ## Instructions

 ### Download libraries and make an IBM Cloud account